protecode-sc/helm-chart/README.md

 ## Changes

+### 2023.12.1
+* Fixed updater health check that could cause it to timeout during first install.

 ### 2023.12.0
 * Added support for external rabbitmq and external memcached with optional mTLS.
 * Added support for `frontend.extraEnv` and `worker.extraEnv` to pass additional environment variables